A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Adversarial Malware Defense

 Alain and Bengio \cite{alain2014regularized} showed that the optimal $ae^*({\bf x})$ is

 where $p(\cdot)$ is the probability density function.
-Eq.\eqref{eq:opt-ae} says that representations of a well-trained denoising autoencoder are insensitive to ${\bf x}$ because of the weighted average from the neighbourhood of ${\bf x}$, which is reminiscent of the {\em attention} mechanism~\cite{luong2015effective}.

-Figure \ref{fig:clf} depicts how the learned encoder is leveraged for classification, where the encoder structure is the same as described in \cite{vincent2010stacked}.
-Two examples of noise are: \begin{itemize} \item {\it Salt-and-pepper noise $\eta$}: A fraction of the elements of original example ${\bf x}$ are randomly selected, and then set their values as their respective minimum or maximum (i.e., effectively flipping `1' to `0' or flipping `0' to `1'). \item {\it Adversarial perturbation $\delta_{\bf x}$}: A perturbation $\delta_{\bf x}$ is added to ${\bf x}$ such that classifier $f$ or base classifier $f_{i}$ misclassifies adversarial example ${\bf x'}={\bf x} + \delta_{\bf x}$. \end{itemize} Note that when an input transformation technique mentioned above is used together with a denoising autoencoder, the former should be applied first and the latter is applied to the transformed input.
+Eq.\eqref{eq:opt-ae} says that representations of a well-trained DAE are insensitive to ${\bf x}$ because of the weighted average from the neighborhood of ${\bf x}$, which is reminiscent of the {\em attention} mechanism~\cite{luong2015effective}.
+This means that DAE can handle certain types of small perturbations.
+To learn a DAE model, we leverage two kinds of noise: (i) {\it Salt-and-pepper noise $\epsilon$}: A small fraction of elements of original example ${\bf x}$ are randomly selected, and then set their values as their respective minimum or maximum. (ii) {\it Adversarial perturbation $\delta_{\bf x}$}: A perturbation $\delta_{\bf x}$ is added to ${\bf x}$ such that classifier $f$ or base classifier $f_{i}$ misclassifies ${\bf x'}={\bf x} + \delta_{\bf x}$.
+Given a training example $\mathbf{x}$ over the feature space $\mathcal{X}$, the risk of a denoising auto-encoder is